Getting a Passport

 Further, an old U.S passport will suffice, a drivers license, government ID, military ID etc can also work as your identification cards.
 If you have none of these, check the list of secondary identification provided by the Passport agency that you may show to get a passport.

-Rules to get a passport for people gone through gender transition
+Rules to get a passport for people who have had a gender transition

-If you are out of state and applying for a passport or have gone through gender transition, then you need to follow some rules.
+If you are out of state and applying for a passport or have gone through gender transition, then you need to be aware of some rules.

 For example, you need to provide additional identification documents.
 You must also bring a photocopied front and back of each ID you bring with you.